Skip to content

 13. Use the Right Keywords

 Use a mixture of keywords throughout your copy.
-Don’t lump them all in one section; instead, spread them throughout the body of your paragraphs, title headers, sub-headers and meta tags - especially the title tag and meta description.
+Don’t lump them all in one section; spread them throughout the body of your paragraphs, title headers, sub-headers, and meta tags - especially the title tag and meta description.
 You can even use keywords in the alt and title of your images for a little extra SEO punch.

 14. Use Good URL Structure